 A vegetable that I stock and are long lasting in the fridge are carrots.
 In no time at all I can boil or steam them and add butter, or shred carrots in stir fry.
 I just take the top layer off with the peeler and then peel the rest of the carrot right over what I am cooking on the stove.

 Avocados and cooked beans are great to have as well!
 See Tip 2 for more stocked side ideas.

 5. Stock your staples.

 Know the things that you eat all the time and stock them.
 I always have chicken and beef.
-Potatoes and rice and noodles.
+Potatoes, rice and noodles.
 Tortillas and english muffins.
-Carrots, brussel sprouts, strawberries and blueberries.
+Carrots, brussel sprouts and strawberries.
 Eggs, milk, bacon or sausage.
 Spaghetti, barbecue and tikka masala sauce.
 Canned black beans, corn and kidney beans.
-I try to eat fresh but these things are so great to have on hand in a pinch, just rinse first!
+I try to eat fresh but canned are so great to have on hand in a pinch, just rinse first!
 And of course dark chocolate.

 Other snack items we keep on hand is Lays sour cream and onion chips for hubby and chocolate chip brownie Laura Bars for me.

 Know your basics, what you eat the most and concentrate on those items.
 You will be amazed at how many things you can create with them.

 Keep at it, this system will turn into a routine that you don't even think about...you just do it.
 Getting the same thing at the grocery store every time makes your life so much easier, your grocery list simple and you less stressed!

 Enjoy your time in the kitchen and don't forget to add some love in everything you make.